sahithyandev/s1/src/content/docs/fluid-mechanics/statics/01-introduction.md

 Liquids and gasses are considered fluids.
 Unlike solids, fluids don't show permanent resistance to deformation.
 Fluids are considered a continuum (continuously filled matter).
-We consider their bulk behaviours to solve fluid mechanics problems.
+Their bulk behaviour is considered when solving fluid mechanics problems.

-Properties at a point - defined for a fluid particle.

 ## Fluid Particle